Løren station

 Løren station is an underground rapid transit station of the Oslo Metro and the newest on the subway network.
-Serving the Oslo, Norway, neighborhood of Løren in the borough of Grünerløkka, the station is the only situated on the Løren Line.
+Serving the Oslo, Norway, neighborhood of Løren in the borough of Grünerløkka, the station is the only one situated on the Løren Line.
 Designed by Arne Henriksen, the station is situated 27 m underground.
 Construction of the station began in 2013 and was completed in 2016.
 The station is estimated to have 6,000 daily passengers.
 It is served every fifteen minutes by trains running along the adjoining Ring Line via the Løren Line to the Grorud Line.